Amy Cooper

 Music Therapist - Master of Music Therapy

-Amy has designed music therapy programs for people with dementia and their caregivers, using music to guide reminiscence, promote executive functioning, and explore emotional expression.
-When she isn't making music, Amy enjoys reading novels, listening to podcasts, travelling to new places, going to the theatre and galleries, and spending time with her family.
+Amy has designed and facilitated music therapy programs for people with dementia and their caregivers.
+In these programs Amy uses music to guide reminiscence, promote executive functioning, and explore emotional expression.